bahodge/tomb-of-annihilation/sessions/Session 47.md

 ## Level 5

 [[Merrick]] pulls a lever in the control room and the room starts flooding with slime.
+We run away and leave the slime running.

+## Level 4